1ma/composer-psysh/README.md

 ```

 Alternatively it can be required on a per-project basis as a development dependency.
-Note that in this case the `psy` subcommand will only be available in the project root.
+Note that in this case the `shell` subcommand will only be available in the project root.

 ```bash
 $ composer require --dev uma/composer-psysh